-- Open: At this state, the developer has started analyzing the logged bug and working to fix it.
+- Open: At this stage, the developer has started analyzing the logged bug and is working to fix it.

-- Fixed: When a developer makes necessary changes in the code and verifies the changes, then the developer can make bug status as ‘Fixed’ and the bug is passed to testing team for testing that module.
+- Fixed: When a developer makes the necessary changes in the code and verifies the changes, then the developer can make bug status as ‘Fixed’, and the bug is passed to the testing team for testing that module.

 - Retest: At this stage, the tester does the retesting of the code which has been changed due to the fixing of bugs.

 - Verified: When the bug is not present in the software, he approves that the bug is fixed and changes the status to “verified”.

 - Reopen: After fixing the bug by the Developer, if the bug still exists, then the tester changes the status to “reopened”.